karthik101/30loops-user-docs/rest_api.rst

 ------------

 The app resource defines web applications that can be hosted on the 30loops platform.
-An app specifies a repository and a list of environments that is associated with this app.
+Every app needs to attach a repository.
+It can't be created with out it.
+The app itself is not doing too much by itself.
+To actualy deploy an app to the platform, you have to define an environment first.
+You can create an environment in the moment you create an app.

 **Example Request:**

 .. sourcecode:: http

-    GET /1.0/30loops/app/thirty-blog/ HTTP/1.1
+    GET /1.0/30loops/app/thirtyblog/ HTTP/1.1
     Authorization: Basic Y3JpdG86c2VjcmV0
     Host: api.30loops.net